Introduction

 Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, ensure you have completed the following steps:

 - If module sources are hosted in a private VCS repository, you must configure authentication with SSH keys.

-- Within your local repository, run
+- In your local repository, run

-$ terraform planand verifying the output shows No changes. - Verify that all expected resources are present in the state by running
+terraform planand verifying the output showsNo changes. - Verify that all expected resources are present in the state by running the following command.

-$ terraform state list. - Create a backup of your current state file
+$ terraform state list - Create a backup of your current state file.

-$ terraform state pull > migrationbackup.tfstate.
+$ terraform state pull > migration-backup.tfstate

 Procedure